Embassy of Venezuela, Washington, D.C.: Consular services

 Carlos Vecchio declared that Maduro's administration, and his predecessor Hugo Chávez, had denied consular services for Venezuelans in the United States for more than 10 years.
 Director of Consultar Affairs, Brian Fincheltub, announced that the embassy would progressively reactivate said services.

 On May 28, Vecchio announced the creation of the Unique Consular Registry, which allows Venezuelan citizens in the United States to access to its services network.
-Gustavo Marcano, Counselor Minister of the embassy, explained that in the first phase of the Consular Registry an official census of Venezuelan residents would be carried out, to determined in which states and cites they are distributed in to inform about their current situation and the consular needs to the embassy.
+Gustavo Marcano, Counselor Minister of the embassy, explained that in the first phase of the Consular Registry an official census of Venezuelan residents would be carried out, to determined in which states and cities they are distributed in to inform about their current situation and the consular needs to the embassy.
 Marcano would later state that 70% of the citizens in the Registry expressed that their main necessity was the passport extension.

 Juan Guaidó announced the extension of the validity of expired Venezuelan passports for five years since their expiration date.
 On June 7, 2019, the United States State Department announced the recognition of this extension for the emission of visas and other consular processes; the department also announced that the United States Border Patrol would also accept these passports.
 In a press conference, Vecchio explained that Venezuelans would be able to enter the United States with expired passports, request visas or use them as a valid identification document for procedures such as the driver's license.

 In 2020, the embassy of Venezuela announced that starting from February 19, Venezuelan residents would be able to request No Objection Letters for permanence requests for studies or work, a process would be carried out by Guaidó's diplomatic mission and the US State Department.
 The director of Consular Affairs, Brian Fincheltub, announced that the embassy would activate the process and emission of said documents, without costs.
 The document allows foreigners in the United States to extend their stay period originally authorized in the visa.